arcxp-ce-support/Fusion-Training-User-Stories/README.md

 - none

 ## What's next?
 Now that we have a feature that renders based on the global content instead of being fixed to component level content, we want to see how we can dynamically route content using PageBuilder templates.
-Switch to branch `fusion-12` to learn more about this next step.
+Switch to branch `fusion-12` to learn more about this branch's user story.

 If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

 If you are starting this training from the twelfth user story (task Fusion-12), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-11 instead.

-## New Task: User Story 12
+## Task: User Story 11
 As a user, I would like to be able to render many pieces of content via this template in the browser.

 ## GUIDE